TwinPush/ios-sdk/readme.md

 [Swift](https://developer.apple.com/swift/) is an innovative new programming language for Cocoa and Cocoa Touch created by Apple.
 TwinPush SDK is 100% compatible with Swift projects.

-To use TwinPush SDK in a Swift project, you can use any of the methods described above to install the SDK and then import TwinPushManager.h in your bridging header file to make it accessible from Swift code.
+To use TwinPush SDK in a Swift project, you can use any of the methods described above to install the SDK.
+When using CocoaPods you will have a `TwinPushSDK` module available to import, if you copied the sources you have to import TwinPushManager.h in your bridging header file to make it accessible from Swift code.

 For more information check [Swift and Objective-C in the Same Project](https://developer.apple.com/library/ios/documentation/Swift/Conceptual/BuildingCocoaApps/MixandMatch.html).